 While plastic straws account for a small percentage of plastic waste they represent how out of control and harmful plastic waste can get when it cannot be recycled and is not properly disposed of.
 BYO straw and avoid creating more waste!

-• Pick up a stainless steel set like this one from Target.
+- Pick up a stainless steel set l

-• Carry a straw kit with an adjustable straw and traveling container, also from Target.
+- Carry a straw kit with an adjustable straw and traveling container

 8. period products